OptimalDesignLab/Kona/README.md

 ## Install Guide

-Kona should be installed using `pip install -e .` run from the root directory of the repo.
+Kona should be installed using `pip install -e . --user` run from the root directory of the repo.

 For a quick start guide on how to run optimization problems with Kona, please